 As Brigidine School, the students and staff celebrated their best A-Level results in the last 5 years.
 The percentage of A* and A grades exceeded the national average by 2.7% and over half the grades were at B or above.
 There were straight A grade performances in Biology, Chemistry, German and Mathematics.
 One student secured A grades in Biology, Chemistry and Mathematics and another student was one of only 800 students nationally to gain a grade A in German.
 All students secured places at their first choice Higher Education institutions.

 "This is a momentous day because it reflects how hard the girls have worked and how skilfully they have been guided by the teaching staff.
 This is a remarkable achievement for a non-selective school that has a wide ability range.
 We are really proud of the girls,” commented Simon Larter, the Head of Education.

 If you are sitting either a written examination this year or an on-screen test, please follow the links below to read the guidelines.

 It is important that you understand the regulations surrounding GCE Coursework Assessments and GCSE Controlled Assessments for the preparation of your work, to know what is considered to be plagiarism and the penalties for breaking the regulations.
 Please use the links to read the regulations provided by the JCQ.

-If you require any further information concerning External Examinations held at Brigidine, please contact the Head of Education, Mr Simon Larter.
+If you require any further information concerning External Examinations held at Queensmead, please contact the Head of Education, Mr Simon Larter.